Add Haworthia, or Zebra Plant, to Your Succulent Collection

 Most types of haworthia succulents varieties prefer bright, indirect light from a south-facing window, but some adapt well to direct sunlight or low light.
 Some types change color to red or purple when exposed to sun.
 If the leaves turn pale, the plant may be getting too much sun.

 Haworthias are succulents and have the ability to survive long periods without water.
-However, your plant will be much happier with regular waterings, as long as you let the soil dry out between watering.
+However, your plants will be much happier with regular waterings, as long as you let the soil dry out between watering.
 During the cooler winter months, you can water less frequently.
 At all times, make sure your soil is well-drained so the roots don’t sit in water for extended periods of time.

 Hot temperatures are fine for haworthia succulents in the summer months.
-You can even more them outdoors if you like.
-In winter, they can stand temperatures down to about 50 degrees F. In most areas, you’ll need to grow them indoors in the winter.
-In areas without freezing winters, grow them outdoors but protect from sudden dips into the 40s or below.
+You can even move them outdoors if you like.
+They can stand temperatures down to about 50 degrees F. However, in most areas, you’ll need to grow them indoors in the winter.
+In areas without freezing winters, grow them outdoors year-round but protect your plants from sudden dips into the 40s or below.